Storage Participation in Electricity Markets: Time Discretization through Robust Optimization: Applications

 \subsection{Numerical Implementation}

-All numerical experiments are conducted on an Intel Xeon Platinum 8260 compute node with 48 CPU cores and 192GB of RAM \citep{reuther2018interactive}.
+All numerical experiments are conducted on Intel Xeon Platinum 8260 CPUs with 24~cores, 48~threads, 192GB of RAM, and a 2.4GHz base clock speed~\citep{reuther2018interactive}.
 Simulations are implemented in Julia~1.10.1 using JuMP~1.22.2, with Gurobi~11.0.2 as the solver.
-All code and data are available at \url{www.github.com/lauinger/storage-for-arbitrage-and-ancillary-services}.
+All code and data are available at \url{www.github.com/lauinger/robust-storage-bidding}.